MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Search/Invoke-MgQuerySearch.md

       - `[QueryString <String>]`: The search query containing the search terms.
 Required.
     - `[QueryAlterationOptions <IMicrosoftGraphSearchAlterationOptions>]`: searchAlterationOptions
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[EnableModification <Boolean?>]`: Indicates whether spelling modifications are enabled.
-If enabled, user will get the search results for corrected query when there are no results for the original query with typos and get the spelling modification information in queryAlterationResponse property of the response.
+If enabled, the user will get the search results for the corrected query in case of no results for the original query with typos.
+The response will also include the spelling modification information in the queryAlterationResponse property.
 Optional.
       - `[EnableSuggestion <Boolean?>]`: Indicates whether spelling suggestions are enabled.
-If enabled, user will get the search results for original search query and suggesting spelling correction in queryAlterationResponse property of the response for typos in query.
+If enabled, the user will get the search results for the original search query and suggestions for spelling correction in the queryAlterationResponse property of the response for the typos in the query.
 Optional.
     - `[ResultTemplateOptions <IMicrosoftGraphResultTemplateOption>]`: resultTemplateOption
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[EnableResultTemplate <Boolean?>]`: Indicates whether search display layouts are enabled.
 If enabled, the user will get the result template to render the search results content in the resultTemplates property of the response.
 The result template is based on Adaptive Cards.
-This property is optional.
+Optional.
     - `[Size <Int32?>]`: The size of the page to be retrieved.
 Optional.
     - `[SortProperties <IMicrosoftGraphSortProperty[]>]`: Contains the ordered collection of fields and direction to sort results.
 There can be at most 5 sort properties in the collection.
 Optional.
       - `[IsDescending <Boolean?>]`: True if the sort order is descending.
 Default is false, with the sort order as ascending.
 Optional.